kpaede/Verovio-Music-Renderer/README.md

 - [mei-friend](https://github.com/mei-friend/mei-friend) – the side panel editing functions were taken from the mei-friend editor
 - [lz-midi](https://github.com/AAlittleWhite/lz-midi)

-I have just rudimentary programming skills, so this plugin is mostly vibe coded.

 ## FAQ

 Q: Is it working with the mobile versions of Obsidian?